henrik/progress_bar/README.md

 ]
 ```

+Or you can pass `done: :remove` to stop showing this line of text entirely when it completes.

 As with indeterminate progress bars, the return value of the function is passed through if you want it:

 ``` elixir